6955 N. Durango Dr. Suite 1115-318 Las Vegas, NV 89149 USA

 Petition to Remove Conditions on Residence - 10 Year Green Card

-If you obtained a Green Card through marriage after entering the U.S. on a K-1 or CR-1 visa, you initially received a Conditional Permanent Resident Card valid for two (2) years.
-At the end of this two-year period, your conditional permanent resident status automatically expires, and you could be subject to deportation or removal.
+If you obtained a Green Card through marriage after entering the U.S. on a K-1 or CR-1 visa, the USCIS issued you a Conditional Permanent Resident Card valid for two years.
+After that two-year period, your conditional status automatically expires, placing you at risk of deportation or removal.

-To maintain your lawful permanent residence, you must file a Petition to Remove the Conditions of Residence within 90 days before your conditional Green Card expires.
-Once approved, you will receive a 10-year Permanent Resident Card.
+To keep your lawful permanent residence, file your Petition to Remove Conditions on Residence within 90 days of your conditional Green Card’s expiration.
+Once USCIS approves your petition, you’ll receive a 10-year Permanent Resident Card.

-When to file Petition to Remove the Conditions of Residence
+When to file a Petition to Remove the Conditions of Residence

 Who May File a Petition to Remove Conditions?